SDK Troubleshooting

 Resource Not Found

 Cause: You're trying to use a resource (namespace, attribute, or attribute value) that doesn't exist on the platform.
+This commonly happens when an attribute FQN is passed to CreateTDF before the attribute has been created.

 Solution: Create the resource first using otdfctl or the SDK policy functions.
 For attributes, see the SDK Create Attribute function.